 Making the salad

-1. Prepare the lettuce - remove the stem, and then cut into quarters (1).
+Prepare the lettuce - remove the stem, and then cut into quarters (1).
 If you're using a large lettuce head, cut each quarter every 2-4cm (1-1.5").
 Separate the leaves and place into a salad spinner (2).
-Use the salad spinner basket to thoroughly wash the lettuce, and then spin dry.
+Use the salad spinner basket to thoroughly wash the lettuce, and then spin dry it.

-4. Make the eggs - bring a pot to the boil and lower the eggs in using a slotted spoon or spider (1).
+Make the eggs - bring a pot to the boil and lower the eggs in using a slotted spoon or spider (1).
 Cook for 6 minutes for soft boiled 8 minutes for set yolks and 10 minutes for hard boiled.
-When cooked to your liking, drain the water, refresh with cold tap water and add ice (2).
+When cooked to your liking, drain the water, refresh with cold tap water and add ice (2) to chill the eggs.
+Peel when the eggs are cool enough to handle and set aside.

 I said in the introduction that despite this being a salad, it IS NOT low calorie friendly.
 If you're watching your calorie intake, you can absolutely make this healthier: